The Darren woodland - larch felling operations

 What work is taking place?

-In the next few months felling operations in the Darren Woodland will commence, to remove larch trees which are infected with Phytophora ramorum (more commonly known as larch disease)
+Felling operations in The Darren (Cwmcarn Woodland) are due to begin this Autumn, to remove approximately 11 hectares of larch trees which are infected with Phytophora ramorum (more commonly known as larch disease)

 Larch disease, or Phytophthora ramorum, is a fungus-like disease which can cause extensive damage and mortality to a wide range of trees and other plants.
 Larch disease spreads through airborne spores from tree to tree.
 It poses no threat to human or animal health.